Bharatanatyam: Sequence of dances

 The Varnam part of Bharatanatyam emphasizes expressive dance.

 The performance thereafter evolves into the Varnam stage.
 This marks the arrival into the sanctum sanctorum core of the performance.
 It is the longest section and the nritya.
-A traditional Varnam may be as long as 30–45 minutes or sometimes an hour.
-Varnam offers huge scope for improvisation and an experienced dancer can stretch the Varnam to a desirable length.
-The artist presents the play or the main composition, reveling in all their movements, silently communicating the text through codified gestures and footwork, harmoniously with the music, rhythmically punctuated.
+A traditional Varnam may be as long as 30–45 minutes, or sometimes an hour.
+Varnam offers huge scope for improvisation, and an experienced dancer can stretch it to a desirable length.
+The artist presents the play or the main composition, revelling in all their movements, silently communicating the text through codified gestures and footwork, harmoniously aligned with rhythmically punctuated music.
 The dancer performs complicated moves, such as expressing a verse at two speeds.
-Their hands and body tell a story, whether of love and longing or of a battle between the good and the evil, as the musicians envelop them with musical notes and tones that set the appropriate mood.
+The dancer's hands and body tell a story, whether of love and longing or of a battle between good and evil, as the musicians envelop the dancer with musical notes and tones that set the appropriate mood.